ArtFlag/recipes/docs/cocktails/amaretto-sour.md

 1. Double strain into glass.
 1. Garnish with agostura bitters drop.

-## Custom - More sour

-- 2 oz / 60ml Amaretto
-- 0.8 oz / 30ml of lemon juice
-- 0.3 oz simple syrup or less
-- A dash of campari
-- bitters

-1. Add all ingredients and ice cubes and shake well.
-1. Add ice cubes into glass.
-1. Double strain into glass.

 ## With bourbon

 - 1 1/2 oz amaretto liqueur